Sanfee18/triton-server/README.md

 ```bash
 docker run --gpus=all ---net=host -d -e MODEL_REPOSITORY=s3://<s3-bucket-name>/models triton-server:latest
 ```
+Replace:
-> Replace <s3-bucket-name> with the name of your S3 bucket containing the models folder.
+- `<s3-bucket-name>` with the name of your S3 bucket containing the models folder.

-**Note:**
+> [!Note]
+>
-- You have to set `--net=host` so FastAPI can access Triton server ports on `localhost`.
+> - You have to set `--net=host` so FastAPI can access Triton server ports on `localhost`.
-- You also need to specify the `MODEL_REPOSITORY` environment variable for the `run.sh` script to be able to load the models from your S3 bucket.
+> - You also need to specify the `MODEL_REPOSITORY` environment variable for the `run.sh` script to be able to load the models from your S3 bucket.

 ### Verify Server Status